Last Updated on 04/21/2023 by Glynn Willard

 8.

 9. A way to heat your rig in cold weather.
 Propane is the typical solution.
 It also runs the fridge if you avoid a residential fridge.
+Looking forward, a DC fridge is the best option.

 10.

-11. Finally, you need a good set of tools to do self repairs when you’re away from civilization.
+11. Finally, you need a good set of tools to do self-repairs when you’re away from civilization.

 How Do You Find Water When Boondocking?